Shuo-Wang-UCBerkeley/Shuo-Wang/README.md

 ## CO2 Emissions Analysis
 - **Description:** Assess historical model (Keeling Curve) performance and project future CO2 concentrations
+    -	Conducted an extensive analysis of car transmission impacts on CO2 emissions using Agency (VCA) data (2000-2013).
+    -	Analyzed over 7,000 entries after data cleaning to establish correlations between transmission types, fuel types, and engine capacities with CO2 emissions.
+Consolidated data by car models to remove bias due to repetition.
+    -	Employed linear regression to demonstrate that diesel-fueled and manual transmission vehicles emit significantly less CO2.
+    -	Identified potential model limitations including collinearity and omitted variables such as the drag coefficient and improvements in transmission technology.
+    -	Explored the impact of regulatory and technological changes over time, highlighting potential shifts in the relationship between transmission type and emissions in recent years.

 - **Technologies Used:** R (tidyverse, tsibble, forecast, ggplot), Python

 ## Voting Difficulty Analysis Project